-A vulnerable bursary of up to £1,200 per year for students in one of the defined vulnerable groups
+- A vulnerable bursary of up to £1,200 per year for students in one of the defined vulnerable groups

-A discretionary bursary that institutions award to meet individual needs e.g. transport, books, uniform, iPads, exam resits, equipment etc.
+- A discretionary bursary that institutions award to meet individual needs e.g. transport, books, uniform, iPads, exam resits, equipment etc.

 Please note that to qualify as eligible for a vulnerable student payment the student does not have to live independently of their parents; they can claim ESA or UC in their own right.
-Parents should note that they will not be able to claim Child Benefit for this child if the student’s claim for ESA succeeds.
+Please note that students in this group will still need to make an application and provide the required evidence before any payments can be made.

 The Academy is required to use its discretion to make awards to young people in ways that best fit the needs and circumstances of their students.
-Bursary awards are to be targeted towards students facing financial barriers to participation in sixth form education and can be used for such things as transport, meals, books, specialist equipment (e.g. I-Pads), uniforms, fieldwork/educational trips and exam resits.
+Bursary awards are to be targeted towards students facing financial barriers to participation in sixth form education and can be used for such things as transport, meals, books, specialist equipment (e.g. iPads), uniforms, fieldwork/educational trips and exam resits.
 Applications can be submitted from students with a household income of less than £30,000.
 Included in the total household income will be all permanent resident(s) over the age of 18 years.

-Payment will be allocated depending on the volume of applications and the funding the Academy receives from the Education and Skills Funding Agency.
+Support will be allocated depending on the volume of applications and the funding the Academy receives from the Education and Skills Funding Agency.

-The initial window for applications is from Thursday, 5th November - Friday, 27th November 2020 after which all applications will be reviewed and any missing information highlighted.
+The initial window for applications is from Monday, 18th October - Sunday, 31st October 2021 after which all applications will be reviewed and any missing information highlighted.
 Applications received after this date will be considered on an individual basis.

 Please note that we are unable to process an application if the required evidence has not been emailed. firstname.lastname@example.org.
-If the required supporting documentation is provided late this will delay the application process and any payment that may be due.
+If the required supporting documentation is provided late this will delay the application process.

 The Academy may exercise professional judgement and award a one-off payment to support a special case based on financial need, instead of household income.